Eihcir0/lights_out/readme.md

 - search engine optimization
 - sound fx

+One feature to add would be to only allow the initial board to be setup in a configuration that is solvable.
+This would be achieved by using the [Chase the Lights](http://www.logicgamesonline.com/lightsout/tutorial.html) and checking if the bottom row matched one of the 7 winnable patterns.

-Additionally, a possible feature to implement in the future would be a **"SOLVE ME"** button which would then calculate the winning move for the current board using the [Chase the Lights](http://www.logicgamesonline.com/lightsout/tutorial.html) method.
+Another possible feature to implement would be a **"SOLVE ME"** button which would then calculate the winning move for the current board.
 The solution would be shown to the user using some data visualization animation.